vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/convert-job-tutorial-temp/tutorial.md

-Learn how to convert a VDK Job with .sql and .py steps into a Job with notebook steps using VDK Jupyter Notebook UI.
+# Learn How to Convert a VDK Job with .sql and .py Steps into a Job with Notebook Steps using VDK Jupyter Notebook UI

 Time Commitment: About 5-10 minutes.